 Sen. Roy Blunt, R-Mo., Sen. Orrin Hatch, R-Utah, Sen. Pat Roberts, R-Kan., Sen. Michael Rounds, R-N.D., Sen. Pat Toomey, R-Pa., and Sen. Roger Wicker, R-Miss., are backing the bill, the newspaper reported.
 Sen. Richard Shelby, R-Ala., is also supporting the bill.

-A statement from Sen. Mike Enzi, R-Wyo., also appeared to support the bill.
+A statement from Sen. Mike Enzi, R-Wyo., also appeared to back the bill.

-Sen. Tim Scott, R-S.C., told Fox Business, "This plan, in a binary world, is a much better plan than Obamacare."
+Sen. Tim Scott, R-S.C., told Fox Business last week, "This plan, in a binary world, is a much better plan than Obamacare."
+Scott’s office confirmed to the Post and Courier on Monday that he is reviewing the bill.

 Sen. Lamar Alexander, R-Tenn., may also reportedly vote for the bill.
 He said he would review it, but that he saw it contained "benefits for Tennesseans."

-Sen. Michael Crapo, R-Idaho, said he would review the bill, but may support it.
+Sen. Michael Crapo, R-Idaho, said he would review the bill, but may support it, the Times reported.

 A statement from Sen. Richard Burr, R-N.C., appeared to support the bill, and said, "This draft legislation outlines a number of initiatives that are good for North Carolina."

-Sen. Luther Strange, R-Ala., said he is "encouraged by key provisions in the Senate bill."
+Sen. Luther Strange, R-Ala., has said that he is "encouraged by key provisions in the Senate bill."

 Notably, the Senate's healthcare bill also has the support of President Donald Trump.